University open day tips (on a budget)

 At open days, there's no real dress code so don't stress too much about what to wear.

 The most important thing is that you feel comfortable – but just bear in mind that some of the people you meet on the day might end up interviewing you, so it's best to keep it pretty uncontroversial...

-What should you ask at open days?
+What questions should you ask at university open days?

 Whether you're in a lecture or talking to a tutor one-to-one, never be afraid to ask questions.
 There's bound to be plenty that you want to know about the course and university you're looking around, and open days are the perfect opportunities to get those questions answered.